An Equivalence between the Lasso and Support Vector Machines: Introduction

-In the application paper \citep{Ghosh:2005ft} in the area of computational biology, the authors already suggested to make use of the ``easier'' direction of our reduction, reducing the Lasso to a very particular SVM instance.
-Here, the idea is to use barycentric coordinates to represent points in the $\ell_1$-ball.
+In the application paper \cite{Ghosh:2005ft} in the area of computational biology, the authors already suggested to make use of the ``easier'' direction of our reduction, reducing the Lasso to a very particular SVM instance.
+The idea is to employ the standard trick of using two non-negative vectors to represent a point in the $\ell_1$-ball~\cite{Bloomfield:1983tn,Chen:1998hm}.
 Alternatively, this can also be interpreted as considering an SVM defined by all Lasso dictionary vectors together with their negatives ($2n$ many points).
-We formalize this interpretation more precisely in Section~\ref{sec:LassoLeSVM}. \citep{Ghosh:2005ft} does not address the SVM regularization parameter. \paragraph{Notation.} The unit simplex, the filled simplex as well as the $\ell_1$-unit-ball in $\R^n$ are central for our investigations, and will be denoted by For a given matrix $A\in\R^{d\times n}$, we write $A_i\in\R^d$, $i\in[1..n]$ for its columns.
-By $\zero$ and $\one$ we denote the all-zero and all-ones vectors in $\R^n$, and $\id_n$ is the $n\times n$ identity matrix.
-We write $(A|B)$ for the horizontal concatenation of two matrices $A,B$.
+We formalize this interpretation more precisely in Section~\ref{sec:LassoLeSVM}.
+The work of \cite{Ghosh:2005ft} does not address the SVM regularization parameter.